parkmatt/TerraFlow/README.md

 # TerraFlow

-## Make Terrain Events Flow

 TerraFlow is a browser extension that enhances the Scouts | Terrain website with improved calendar management and event flow optimisation.

 ## Built on Summit
-This project extends the excellent open source [Summit project](https://github.com/pete-mc/Summit) by Peter McDonald with enhanced calendar features.
+This project was based on the excellent open source [Summit project](https://github.com/pete-mc/Summit) by Peter McDonald.

 ## Key Features

 ### 🗓️ Enhanced Calendar View
-- **Color-coordinated events** - Visual consistency between calendar selection and event display
-- **Improved event navigation** - Streamlined interface for better event management
+- **Faster event creation** - Streamlined interface for better event management
 - **Flexible week start** - Configure which day the calendar week starts on

 ### 🔗 Seamless Terrain Integration
 - **"View in Terrain" functionality** - Direct links to specific events in Terrain
-- **Smart event loading** - Automatic event selection and navigation

 ### ⚙️ Customizable Event Defaults
 - **Default start time** - Set your preferred time for new events